 MU Health Care COVID-19 Vaccine Scheduling

-MU Health Care has Pfizer vaccine and can now schedule a second dose even if you didn’t get your first dose from them.
-Please call (573) 771-2273 to schedule an appointment.
+MU Health Care can schedule a second dose even if you didn’t get your first dose from them.
+Vaccination appointments can be scheduled online or by calling 573-771-CARE (2273).

 You can stay up-to-date with other local vaccination efforts on Columbia’s COVID-19 vaccine page.